mcm001/mrgingham/README.md

 cmake --build . --config Release
 ```

-On Linux, just install libboost-dev and libopencv-dev, and build like normal.

-We pull OpenCV from WPILib's thirdparty-opencv maven publication
+We pull OpenCV from WPILib's thirdparty-opencv maven publication automatically.
+The architecture name needs to be passed in with `-DOPENCV_ARCH`, which is one of:

+- linuxx86-64
+- linuxarm32
+- linuxarm64
+- osxarm64
+- osxuniversal
+- osxx86-64
+- windowsarm64
+- windowsx86-64